Before the Case

 Keep a copy of the agreement in a safe place.

 Before filing a case in small claims court, it's important to decide whether going to court is the best way to solve your problem.
-Many counties help people resolve disputes informally through their local consumer affairs offices, or through local public or private dispute resolution or

 - Neither you nor the other side will be compensated for your time for preparing and going to court, even if you win.

-- If you start a small claims case and lose, you may not
+- If you start a small claims case and lose, you may not appeal the decision.

 Some of the questions you might ask yourself before you file a case include: